milaboratory/github-ci/README.md

   - changes required for https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/

 Breaking changes:
   - in java-gradle s3-key and s3-secret have been removed in favor of aws iam assume role with oidc provider to generate aws credentials

+Recent changes:
+  - switch to node20 because node16 has reached end-of-life